 Journalists, freelance science writers and public information officers may sign up for complimentary media registration.
-We strongly encourage all media participants to register in advance via this site to facilitate badge collection on arrival to the conference centre.
-Online registration is open until 14 March 2018.
-You may also register on-site during the meeting.
+Online registration to the meeting is now closed, but you can still register on-site during the meeting.

 Media registration gives access to the Press Centre, including quiet side rooms for interviews, and other meeting rooms.
 It includes a public transportation ticket for Vienna valid from Monday 8 April until Friday 12 April.
 Media participants also have access to high-speed Internet (LAN and WLAN) and complimentary breakfast, lunch, coffee and refreshments at the Press Centre.

 If you registered online and your registration was approved, your name and affiliation will be listed under Who's coming?.
-To have access to the Press Centre at the General Assembly, you will have to pick up your badge from the registration area (at the EGU Info Desk in the main entrance hall on Sunday, or in Hall X5 during the rest of the week).
-Please bring identification and your business card (or equivalent) to present at the Austria Center Vienna.
+To have access to the Press Centre at the General Assembly, you will have to pick up your badge from the registration area in Hall X5 (Sunday 12:00–20:00, Monday 07:30–18:00, Tuesday-Thursday 08:00–18:30 or Friday morning).
+Please bring identification and your business or press card (or equivalent) to present at the Austria Center Vienna.

 If you haven't registered online, you can attend the conference by registering at the registration area on site.
 Please check the required documents under the Eligibility section below.